 - 2 ½ tablespoons (35 grams) lemon juice

 - 1 tablespoon sugar

 - A pinch of cinnamon

-- In a pot, heat the cream, salt, honey and sugar over medium heat stirring until sugar has dissolved.
+Make the cream: Transfer the cream, the salt, the honey and the sugar to a pot and heat over medium heat stirring until the sugar has dissolved.

-- Remove from heat and stir in the wine, lemon juice and vanilla.
+Remove from the heat and stir in the wine, lemon juice and vanilla.
 Taste the cream, and if you feel you want it sweeter, add another tablespoon of sugar, and stir until dissolved.

-- Make the oat cookie: Preheat oven to 350°F (175°C).
-Line a pan with foil and brush with some oil.
+Make the oat cookie: Preheat your oven to 350°F (175°C), line a pan with foil and brush it with some oil.

-- In a bowl, mix the maple syrup, sugar and butter.
-Add oats and cinnamon and mix well.
+Transfer the maple syrup, the sugar and the butter to a bowl and mix well.
+Add the oats and the cinnamon and mix until homogenized.

 Bake: Transfer the mixture to the prepared pan and spread it evenly with a spatula to a thin layer.
 Bake for 15 to 20 minutes or until brown at the edges.

 Let it cool completely, break into pieces and store in an airtight container.